ITfoxtec/FoxIDs/docs/risk-passwords.md

 ## 2) Upload risk passwords to FoxIDs
 You then upload the risk passwords with the FoxIDs master seed tool console application.

-Download the `FoxIDs.MasterSeedTool-x.x.x-win-x64.zip` or `FoxIDs.MasterSeedTool-x.x.x-linux-x64.zip` file from the [FoxIDs release](https://github.com/ITfoxtec/FoxIDs/releases) and unpack the master seed tool.
+Download the `FoxIDs.MasterSeedTool-x.x.x-win-x64.zip` file for Windows or `FoxIDs.MasterSeedTool-x.x.x-linux-x64.zip` file for Linux from the [FoxIDs release](https://github.com/ITfoxtec/FoxIDs/releases) and unpack the master seed tool.

 ### Configure the master seed tool